Askaniy/TrueColorTools/ReadMe.md

 TCT converts photometric measurements into a continuous spectrum (if it isn't already a spectrum) and convolves it with eye color matching functions (CMFs).
 A set of photographs (e.g. taken by a spacecraft) is counted and processed in the same way as photometry.

-In the default sRGB mode, the spectrum is first convolved in XYZ space and then RGB is calculated for sRGB color space and illuminant E (the equal energy white point is much better than the standard D65 for our purposes).
+According to a common color processing procedure, after convolution from CMF to CIE XYZ color space, the color is converted by a 3×3 matrix to the selected color system.
+The matrix is formed from the specified color space and white point.
+The default is the most common color space (sRGB) with a natural-looking white point, equal-energy spectrum (illiminant E).
+It's important to note that sRGB is commonly used with D65 instead.

-The photometric measurements are calibrated at runtime using the filter profiles and the specified calibration system.
+The photometric measurements read from the database are calibrated at runtime using the specified calibration system and filter profiles.
 Zero points are not required.
+Spectra and filter profiles are stored on a grid with a 5-nm step in energy spectral density units (e.g., W/(m² nm)).

 Interpolation is not used to reconstruct the spectrum from the photometry because it is not a solution to the inverse problem (i.e., looking at the spectrum through the filters does not give exactly the original photometry).
 Therefore, the Tikhonov regularization method is applied, which (almost) guarantees the solution of the ill-posed problem.
 A combination of first-order and second-order differential operators is chosen for the Tikhonov matrix (tries to minimize height variations and curvature in the spectrum) with a restriction to negative values.

-Extrapolation of spectra without photometry is done with an appropriate piece of Gaussian to avoid infinitely large and negative values.

 ## How to use?